Partner, Goldman Ismail Tomaselli Brennan & Baum LLP

 Andrew J. Rima

 Andrew is a trial lawyer who represents major corporations and individuals in sensitive, high-stakes matters in federal and state courts.
 Andrew has significant experience inside the courtroom in both federal and state trial courts, including first-chair trial responsibility.
 He has also managed large discovery teams, deposed key fact and treating physician witnesses, prepared and defended expert witnesses, and drafted successful dispositive motions.
 Andrew began his career representing criminal defendants at the Wisconsin State Public Defender’s Office, spending most of his days there inside the courtroom.
-He now focuses primarily on products liability, commercial, and intellectual property litigation.
+He now focuses primarily on products liability, commercial, and patent litigation.

 - Selected by Super Lawyers as an Illinois Rising Star (2018)